Forts of Capri: Napoleonic era

-When Napoleon took the city of Naples in 1806 from Ferdinand IV, who was again forced to flee to Sicily, he appointed his brother Joseph Bonaparte as king of Naples.
-The Neapolitan ruler shortly afterward sent a garrison to Capri to make it a French fortified base against England, which had settled on the island in May of that year.
-On Oct.
-3, 1808 Murat ordered General Jean Maximilien Lamarque to organize the fleet to be led to Capri.
+When Napoleon took the city of Naples from Ferdinand IV in 1806 and forced him to flee to Sicily, Napoleon appointed his brother, Joseph Bonaparte, as king of Naples.
+The Neapolitan ruler twice made an attempt to retake the island from England, which had settled on the island in May of that year, but failed both times.
+On October 3, 1808, Joachim Murat, who had been named king of Naples in August, ordered General Jean Maximilien Lamarque to organize the fleet to be led to Capri.

-According to the archaeologist Umberto Broccoli, the expedition consisted of "sixty transports [...] escorted by the entire war flotilla, commanded by Giuseppe Correale and consisting of the frigate Ceres, commanded by Bausan, the corvette Fama, twenty-six gunboats and ten armed fishing boats.
-General Lamarque embarked on the Ceres with his staff, primarily General Pignatelli and Colletta.
-Then, according to Colletta's own instructions, Lamarque on the morning of October 5 gave orders to disembark in the Orico cove where with the help of ladders the soldiers managed to climb to Anacapri."
+According to the archaeologist Umberto Broccoli, the expedition consisted of "sixty transports [...] escorted by the entire war flotilla, commanded by Giuseppe Correale and consisting of the frigate Ceres, commanded by Bausan, the corvette Fama, twenty-six gunboats and ten armed fishing boats."
+General Lamarque himself embarked on the Ceres, alongside his staff, primarily General Pignatelli and Pietro Colletta.

-Murat, meanwhile, went to Posillipo (Naples) to observe the landing operations; he moved during the final effort to Massa Lubrense, a town on the Sorrento peninsula, where he watched the last battles.
+Murat, meanwhile, went to Posillipo in Naples to observe the landing operations; during the final effort, he moved to Massa Lubrense, a town on the Sorrento peninsula, where he watched the last battles.

 After deceiving the British troops by pretending to target Marina Grande, Marina Piccola and Tragara, the French landed at Anacapri, which was poorly guarded as it was considered inaccessible from the sea.
-Lamarque's men, once landed near Orrico, hoisted themselves up a vertical slope overhanging the sea.
+Lamarque's men, once landed near Orrico, hoisted themselves, using ladders, up a vertical slope overhanging the sea.
 Then, surprising the British, the French quickly captured Anacapri and the town of Capri below, which had previously been under siege.

-The British went to sign surrender pacts on October 16; the following day the Franco-Napolitans entered the island victoriously.
-During the so-called Invasion of Capri, the ruins of the forts were recovered and turned into short-firing artillery redoubts.
+The British signed surrender pacts on October 16; the following day, the Franco-Napolitans victoriously entered the island.

-It is still unclear, however, who precisely rebuilt the forts.
+During this time, the forts were recovered and turned into short-firing artillery redoubts.
+It is still unclear, however, who precisely rebuilt the various forts.
 The British forts, built to protect the emplacement from which the British armed forces were pulling, usually have massive walls and face the sea.
-By contrast, forts facing the mountain, with thinner walls and equipped with loopholes and some covered rooms intended for the maintenance of foodstuffs, are generally attributed to the French.
+By contrast, forts facing the mountain, with thinner walls equipped with loopholes and some covered rooms intended for the maintenance of foodstuffs, are generally attributed to the French.